Secrets of a "super-fixer" in Libya

 "While SAS soldiers can be good team members they are also highly individualistic and independent.
 They will have no difficulty operating in difficult or dangerous situations by themselves," the special forces source said.
 "This individualistic trait may be one of the characteristics that distinguish them from other nations' Special Forces."

-Holmes may not say much in public, but in a talk with Sandhurst alumni in March 2005 entitled "Leadership Contrasts: A Military Heart in a Civilian World," he is recorded as saying he realised while serving in Arabia "that to lead the local tribesmen successfully it was important to have integrity, understand and respect the culture, share dangers and use a 'carrot and stick' approach, often by the judicious use of money ...
+Holmes may not say much in public, but in a talk with Sandhurst alumni in March 2005 entitled "Leadership Contrasts: A Military Heart in a Civilian World," he is recorded as saying he realized while serving in Arabia "that to lead the local tribesmen successfully it was important to have integrity, understand and respect the culture, share dangers and use a 'carrot and stick' approach, often by the judicious use of money...

 "Above all, intuition was needed to remain safe in hostile environments."